jundalisay/spblist/content/en/research/descartes/man/article-10.md

 The finer particles, mixed in, possess the power to propel themselves, transferring some of their motion into these networks.

 These, in turn, cannot lose their momentum.

 Instead, their force increases due to the motion transferred to them by the thicker particles, as there are no other bodies present to transfer their motion so easily.

-As the thicker parts of the blood travel straight to the outer surface of the brain to nourish its substance, they cause the more agitated finer particles to be deflected and enter the gland.
+As the thicker parts of the blood travel straight to the outer surface of the brain to nourish its substance, they cause the more agitated finer particles to be deflected and enter the pineal gland.

 This gland is like a highly abundant spring from which they can promptly leap into the brain's cavities in all directions.